Manage Your Portfolio

 Out of Balance

-If market activity causes the value of the stock portion of your portfolio to increase significantly, you'll have a greater percentage of your portfolio invested in stocks than you intended.
+If market activity causes the stock portion to increase significantly, you'll have a greater percentage invested in stocks than you intended.

 Rebalancing-buying more bonds and money markets and selling stocks-gets your portfolio back to your desired 60/30/10 percentage mix.

 If you don't want to make these changes yourself, we offer asset allocation portfolios.
 These professionally managed, automatically diversified investment solutions come in a single portfolio—a smart choice for long-term financial goals.

 Make sure to consider the type of account you have as there may be fees, penalties or taxes associated with withdrawing or moving your money.